joegilkes/ASESurfaceFinder/README.md

 #### Rejecting near-surface atoms

 In some cases, adsorbates can contain atoms which lie close enough to the surface to be picked up by ASE's connectivity detection, but should not be considered to be adsorbed.
 This usually occurs to hydrogen atoms that are directly bonded to adsorbed atoms.
 In such cases, it can be beneficial to classify these atoms as not adsorbed and instead rely on a single point of adsorption.
-Take this ethylamino anion on Pt FCC{100}:
+Take this ethylamino anion on Pt FCC{100}, where a hydrogen atom sits above a `bridge` site:

 ![Ethylamino anion on Pt FCC{100}, with low-lying hydrogen atom potentially interacting with the surface.](/examples/CH3CH2NH_Pt_fcc100_sideview.svg)